sunomura/commercialization-public/customize/preinstall/preinstallable-apps-for-windows-10-desktop.md

 ## To add a preinstalled app to a desktop image

-You will need to use the Windows Assessment and Deployment Kit (ADK) to pre-install Windows Store apps in your desktop images.
+You will need to use the Windows Assessment and Deployment Kit (ADK) to pre-install Microsoft Store apps in your desktop images.
 [Download the Windows ADK](http://go.microsoft.com/fwlink/p/?LinkId=526740).

 ## Request a preinstallation package